 What are the three pillars of nonprofit marketing?

-Successful nonprofit marketing campaigns consider three key factors: the market, supporters, and available resources.
-As you plan your campaign, keep each of the three pillars in mind:
+The three pillars are nonprofit marketing include the market, your supporters, and your available resources.
+As you plan your campaign, keep each of these pillars in mind:

 - The market.
 Your nonprofit doesn’t exist in a vacuum, so you’ll need to consider market trends when launching any campaign.
 For example, you may be more likely to see significant returns on your marketing investment during periods of economic growth.